1. How do Consumer Reports' hospital Ratings differ from information available elsewhere?

 Our Ratings are comprised of data available to the public from several sources.
 But none of the information can be used to identify specific individuals.

 7. What are some of the limitations of the data used in the Ratings?

 Unlike most other Consumer Reports Ratings, we don't collect the data in our hospital Ratings ourselves, so there may be issues with quality we can't control.
 In some cases the information comes from billing and other administrative data submitted by hospitals to Medicare, and isn't designed to measure patient outcomes.
-In the case of infections, each state reports on a somewhat different set of intensive care units and surgical procedures, and different time periods.
-However, we review the methods of data collection, validation, and analysis used by each data provider, and use only the most relevant and best data that's publicly reported.
+However, we review the methods of data collection, validation, and analysis used by each data provider, and use only the most relevant and best data that's available.